MarcoBellizzi/Tirocinio/docs/_pages/example-spd-java.rst

-The class contains an **Handler** instance as field, that is initialized with a **DesktopHandler** using the required parameter **SPDDesktopService**.
+The class contains an :strong:`Handler` instance as field, that is initialized with a :strong:`DesktopHandler` using the required parameter :strong:`SPDDesktopService`.

-Then it's set-up the input to the solver; since PDDL requires separate definitions for domain and problem, two **PDDLInputProgram** are created and then given to the handler.
+Then it's set-up the input to the solver; since PDDL requires separate definitions for domain and problem, two :strong:`PDDLInputProgram` are created and then given to the handler.

-The next lines inform the **PDDLMapper** about what classes are intended to map the output actions.
+The next lines inform the :strong:`PDDLMapper` about what classes are intended to map the output actions.

 Finally the solver is invoked, and the output is retrieved.